wedi/limit-login-countries/README.md

 ### 0.6.3 ###
 This version upgrades, among other things, the bundled geo location API which hopefully fixes problems reading the GeoIP database in some cases.

+### 0.6.4 ###
+Hotfix for settings link in Plugin list table.
+The previous release upgraded, among other things, the bundled geo location API.